-Today I am talking about keeping birthday journals, as this is something that I love doing for my children.
+Today I am talking about keeping a birthday journal, as this is something that I love doing for my children.

 What’s a birthday journal all about?

 Every year, after I put my kids to bed on their birthdays, I sit down and write in their birthday journal.
 It’s a keepsake that I am creating for them, building it up year on year.

 I really enjoy keeping birthday journals.
 I can’t quite recall what gave me the idea, but I did think of it just before my eldest’s first birthday, so we’ve not missed any years.